 4) preterm birth

-5) compromised health of mother and/or baby”
+5) compromised health of mother and/or baby

 Ortho Evra is the brand name for the birth control patch, combination hormonal birth control made from estrogen and progestin.
 A woman typically changes her patch once a week for three consecutive weeks and then abstains from reapplying the patch for one week.
 Like other combination birth control, it suppresses a woman’s ovulation and also thickens the cervical mucous.
 Because Ortho Evra contains estrogen, there is an elevated risk of reduction of milk supply for breastfeeding mothers.
 Resulting pregnancy rates with the use of the birth control patch are less than 1%.
-With imperfect use the rate of pregnancy goes up to about 8%.
+With imperfect use, the rate of pregnancy goes up to about 8%.

-Birth Control Pills are frequently used by mothers due to their low cost and ease of use.
-There are many types and brands to choose from, with some possibly being detrimental to a woman’s ability to make milk.
-There are basically two types of birth control pills, a combination estrogen and progestin pill, and a progestin-only pill.
-The combination pill can negatively impact a woman’s milk production.
-There is citing of numerous women who have experienced their milk “drying up” with the use of a combination birth control pill, and there are ample studies on this topic.
+Birth Control Pills are frequently used by women due to their low cost and ease of use.
+There are many varieties and brands to choose from, and they may be detrimental to a woman’s ability to make milk.
+There are two basic types of birth control pills, a combination estrogen and progestin pill and a progestin-only pill.
+The combination pill is more likely to have a negative affect on a woman’s milk production.
+There have been many reports of women who have experienced their milk “drying up” with the use of a combination birth control pill, and there are ample studies on this topic.
 The Progestin-only pill is more often prescribed to breastfeeding mothers because of the lowered risk of milk production complications.
-With both types of pills the risk of pregnancy is 1% with an elevation of up to 8% when used incorrectly.
+With both types of pills, the risk of pregnancy is 1% with perfect use , and the rate goes up to 8% when they are used incorrectly.
 Most lactation experts recommend that mothers avoid any hormonal birth control containing estrogen.
 A “mini pill” (progestin only) is the most commonly recommended birth control pill for breastfeeding mothers.
 Anecdotally, some mothers have reported that they had a reduction in milk supply while taking the “mini pill” despite it being categorized as compatible with breastfeeding.
-If this happens, a mother can discontinue the pill (contact health care provider), and seek help from a lactation specialist for assistance with increasing milk production.
+A mother who has this experience can discontinue the pill under the supervision of her health care provider and seek help from a lactation specialist for assistance with increasing milk production.
+When birth control pills are discontinued, other forms of birth control (such as condoms) must be used in order to prevent pregnancy.

 When considering safe and effective birth control methods, mothers should be encouraged to analyze how important breastfeeding is to her baby and for herself and be empowered with information that helps her make truly informed choices.
-There are many affordable options that do not affect a mother’s ability to make milk!
+There are many affordable options that do not affect a mother’s ability to make milk.

 References: